 | Tableau | $16.2K-$27.6K | $48.6K-$82.8K | Tableau+ for AI, training costs |

-The surprise winner?
-Tableau Standard for small teams that don’t need enterprise governance.
-Power BI Pro is only cheaper if you skip the AI features entirely.
+Surprise winner: Tableau Standard for small teams without enterprise-governance needs.
+Power BI Pro only beats it if you skip AI features entirely.

 Domo Agent Catalyst: Agentic AI That Actually Works